 Once you have decided it’s time to start out on your own, one of the first things on your to-do list will be picking a name for your new business.
 When forming a company, it’s important to choose something which will represent you, your business and what it does, as well as make it stand out from the crowd.
 But business names in the UK are strictly regulated by Company and Intellectual Property law.
 This isn’t as scary as it sounds because as long as you know the rules, picking a good name for your business is easy.

 The type of business you create will affect what you can call it and what rights you have to use that name.
 Different formations have different rules for what their names can be.
-The majority of businesses in the UK (62.7%) are sole traders.
+The majority of businesses in the UK (over 60%) are sole traders.
 Being a sole trader is perfect if you’re going to be working on your own and you’re just getting started.
 It is the easiest way to start doing business, and it’s free to set-up.

 However, it is yourself you are registering, not your business, and therefore you cannot use this method to register a business name or brand name.
 As sole traders do not register their name on any formal list, the only way to enforce their right to use a sole trader business name is to try to take competitors to court.
 It is therefore not a particularly effective way of building and protecting your new brand.